Healthy Homes Assessment Titahi Bay

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords are now required to make sure that their Titahi Bay rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals are required to be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords must ensure that their Titahi Bay rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be fully certified by 1 July 2024.

-We will evaluate your rental property and determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager of the tasks that needs to be completed, and offer an assessment report that includes all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we will advise you or your property manager about the work that needs to be completed and provide the report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes associated fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 plus additional healthy homes connected fines.

-Our company is fully independent assessors of rental property, we are completely certified to assess both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, in addition, we’re fully certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6779